Get

 Image Credit: Adina Voicu, Pixabay

-Playing and aggression can look very different, but it can also be confusing sometimes.
+Playing and aggression can look very different, but they can also be confusing sometimes.
 Have your cats started romping around together?
 If you’ve noticed them chasing one another throughout the house or getting frisky when everyone is asleep at night, they might be developing their bond.

 After all, things can get a little heated up in the best play sessions!
 They can kick, growl, taunt, scratch, ambush, and stalk each other like regular wild cats!
 Sometimes, they change roles.
 One will be the predator, the other the prey—and back, forth, back, forth.